superstes/growautomation/docs/source/workflow/output.rst

 * starting a water pump
 * opening a windows
-* starting a air heater
+* starting an air heater

 The sky is the limit.